 Keep Kitty Safe

 Your cat's goal is to keep her kittens safe.
 Her instinct is to stay with them in a quiet and private place.
 There, she can relax and not worry about any dangers.
-Ideally, you would have prepared a nesting place, such as a cardboard box with towels, for your cat to deliver and then care for her newborn kittens.
+Ideally, you would have , such as a cardboard box with towels, for your cat to deliver and then care for her newborn kittens.

 Behavior Immediately After Birth